Ruhani05/LyricsScrapper/README.md

 - **Batch Downloads**: Downloads all songs for each artist
 - **Error Resilient**: Handles special characters and recovers from errors
 - **Configurable**: Set download limits for testing
+- Can run headless as well, make parameter true/false as per need.

 ## How It Works